kaela/sassyhtml/_posts/css/2015-04-19-html-that-responds-like-images.md

 We also need to that padding of 33% to the `.right` div.
 Remember earlier, when I showed you the [css box model specs](http://www.w3.org/TR/CSS2/box.html#margin-properties), and how padding is based on the parent element's width?
 That means each child element needs the same padding-bottom to remain the same height.
 Feel free to play with my codepen above.
 It looks pretty funky when you don’t keep the padding the same.

 ### Other Use Cases
-This could be used for missing images from the database.
-One way to implement this is to add some javascript and css love.
+- This could be used for missing images from the database.
 If the image is there, show it.
 If not, apply a class.
 No need for an additional image.
+- Responsive embedded videos

-<p data-height="268" data-theme-id="7680" data-slug-hash="vOYOyd" data-default-tab="result" data-user="kaela" class='codepen'>See the Pen <a href='http://codepen.io/kaela/pen/vOYOyd/'>vOYOyd</a> by Kaela (<a href='http://codepen.io/kaela'>@kaela</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
+<p data-height="700" data-theme-id="7680" data-slug-hash="vOYOyd" data-default-tab="result" data-user="kaela" class='codepen'>See the Pen <a href='http://codepen.io/kaela/pen/vOYOyd/'>vOYOyd</a> by Kaela (<a href='http://codepen.io/kaela'>@kaela</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>